LTLC- Lutherville-Timonium Lacrosse Club- Boys

 Opportunities for Fall play, both indoor and outdoor

-Opportunities for US Lacrosse sponsored events- MLL Games, PLL games/instruction, 6V6 tournaments, etc.
+Opportunities for USA Lacrosse sponsored events- NCAA Games, PLL games/instruction, 6V6 tournaments, etc.

 Coach Development Program with All Head Coaches US Lacrosse Level 2 Certification